frto027/BlocklyIsaac/README.md

 end ,CollectibleType.COLLECTIBLE_D20)
 ```

+# `Help` button and IsaacDocs

+You will be redirected to IsaacDocs webpage if you right-click blocks and press the `Help` button.

 # How to build

 the project is already built, you can click `index.html` to run directly.

 However, if you want to build it yourself, you can run the folowing command with `python 3`.

 > Please make sure that the git submodule `IsaacDoc` has been initialized before building.
-The API and translation files are automatically generated based on the doxygen documentation in that project.
+The API and translation files are automatically generated based on the markdown documentation in that project.

 ```
 git clone https://github.com/frto027/BlocklyIsaac.git
 cd BlocklyIsaac
 git submodule init
 git submodule update
-python -m pip install bs4

 python ./CodeGenerator/class_parser.py
 ```